 The concept of “Patronage” is related to the great “Investiture Conflict” of European History.
-Both of these terms refer to the question of who should have the authority to nominate an individual to a Roman Catholic Ecclesiastical office (ie: a Temporal Ruler or an Ecclesiastical official such as the Pope).
+Both of these terms refer to the question of who should have the authority to nominate an individual to a Roman Catholic Ecclesiastical office (ie:nomination by a Temporal Ruler vs. nomination by an Ecclesiastical official such as the Pope).

 Definition: “Patronage” refers the power to nominate or present a cleric for installation into a Roman Catholic Ecclesiastical office (priest, bishop, …etc).

 Derivation: Originally if, for example, a very wealthy individual founded a Christian community in a certain region complete with one or more Churches and buildings and other institutions, he would sometimes be regarded as having the status of “Patron” (due to the financial support he had given for the founding of this community) and in some instances he would be given a say in the appointment of religious leaders (Archbishops, bishops, etc) in that region.
 Down through the ages, this “right of patronage” changed and developed; eventually it was expanded to encompass large districts, countries, even continents -with the king as the “Patron” being granted the “Right of Patronage“.

 In the history of Ecuador -and of South American countries in general- this question of Patronage is very important for an understanding of Church-State relations.